The Evolution of Printables

 The best way to use printable is to either tie them to real objects or foster collaborative work.
-Lessonpix.com offers a wealth of printables such as Bingo games and Playing cards which can be used for teaching concepts and collaboration.
-There are math mats for sorting, graphing, and adding to use with manipulatives.
+They are supporting learning rather than the primary vessel of instruction.
+For example Bingo games can be used for teaching concepts and collaboration.
+Math mats can be used for sorting, graphing, and adding to use with manipulatives.
 Picture cards can be used in multiple settings such as memory games, visuals for schedules or directions, sequencing story details, or labeling for activities or materials.
 Word wall words can be generated with pictures and words to help create a print-rich classroom.
 Coloring pages can be used to make puppets, art projects, and character class books.

 Use worksheets to promote....